I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_ipsec_offload_v2.md

 A BOOLEAN value that is set to <b>TRUE</b> if the NIC can perform IPsec offload operations on send and
      receive packets that contain both an AH payload and an ESP payload.
 Otherwise, this member is
      <b>FALSE</b>.

+`Transport`

+A BOOLEAN value that is set to <b>TRUE</b> if the NIC can process security payloads for the
+     transport-mode portion of send and receive packets.
+(The transport-mode portion of a packet pertains to an end-to-end connection.)
+Otherwise, this member is <b>FALSE</b>.

+`Tunnel`

+A BOOLEAN value that is set to <b>TRUE</b> if the NIC can process security payloads for the tunnel-mode
+     portion of send and receive packets.
+(The tunnel-mode portion of a packet pertains to a tunnel connection.)
+Otherwise, this member is <b>FALSE</b>.

+<div class="alert"><b>Note</b>  When the IPsec layer sends tunnel packets over an IPsec task offload interface,
+     the IPsec layer ensures that large send offload (LSO) is not used for those packets.</div>
+<div> </div>

+`TransportTunnelCombined`

+A BOOLEAN value that is set to <b>TRUE</b> if the NIC can process security payloads for both the
+     transport-mode portion and the tunnel-mode portion of send and receive packets.
+Otherwise, this member is <b>FALSE</b>.
+The transport-mode portion of a packet pertains to an end-to-end connection.
+The tunnel-mode portion of a packet pertains to a tunnel connection.

+`LsoSupported`

+A BOOLEAN value that is set to <b>TRUE</b> if the NIC supports large send offload (LSO).
+Otherwise, this
+     member is <b>FALSE</b>.
+Note that the LSO capabilities of the NIC are specified in the
+     <b>LsoV1</b> or
+     <b>LsoV2</b> members of the
+     <a href="..\ntddndis\ns-ntddndis-_ndis_offload.md">NDIS_OFFLOAD</a> structure.
+The
+     <b>LsoSupported</b> flag indicates that the capabilities that are specified in those members are also
+     valid if the connection is secured with IPsec.

+`ExtendedSequenceNumbers`

+A BOOLEAN value that is set to <b>TRUE</b> if the NIC supports IPsec extended sequence numbers.
+     Otherwise, this member is <b>FALSE</b>.

+`UdpEsp`

+The types of UDP-encapsulated ESP data packets that the NIC can parse.
+For a description of the
+     UDP-encapsulation types, see
+     <a href="https://msdn.microsoft.com/126d2fd5-778e-43ff-87f6-5b0b54a83bac">UDP-ESP Encapsulation Types</a>.
+This
+     member can be one or more of the following flags:

+#### IPSEC_OFFLOAD_V2_UDP_ESP_ENCAPSULATION_NONE

+IPsec offload processing is not available for any UDP encapsulation type.

+#### IPSEC_OFFLOAD_V2_UDP_ESP_ENCAPSULATION_TRANSPORT

+IPsec offload is supported for an ESP-encapsulated transport-mode packet that is encapsulated by
+       UDP.

+#### IPSEC_OFFLOAD_V2_UDP_ESP_ENCAPSULATION_TUNNEL

+IPsec offload is supported for the tunnel-mode portion of a packet that is UDP-encapsulated.
+The
+       transport-mode portion of the packet is not UDP-encapsulated and is not ESP-protected.

+#### IPSEC_OFFLOAD_V2_TRANSPORT_OVER_UDP_ESP_ENCAPSULATION_TUNNEL

+IPsec offload is supported for the tunnel-mode portion of a packet that is UDP-encapsulated.
+The
+       transport-mode portion of a packet is not UDP-encapsulated but is ESP-protected.

+#### IPSEC_OFFLOAD_V2_UDP_ESP_ENCAPSULATION_TRANSPORT_OVER_TUNNEL

+IPsec offload is supported for the tunnel-mode portion of a packet that is not UDP-encapsulated.
+       The transport-mode portion of a packet is UDP-encapsulated and ESP-protected.

 `AuthenticationAlgorithms`